-Abuse or neglect of a child can happen by someone inflicting harm or failing to act to prevent harm.
+Abuse or neglect of a child can happen by someone inflicting harm including where they see, hear or experience its effects in relation to domestic abuse or failing to act to prevent harm.
 Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
 This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
 Children/young people may be abused in a family, an institutional setting (including within our school) or community setting by those known to them or, more rarely, by others (e.g., via the internet).
 They may be abused by an adult or adults, or another child or children.